tywalch/electrocli/README.md

 ```
 Usage:  typedef [options] <filepath>

-Specify a file that exports an ElectroDB Service or Entity and Electro CLI will automatically generate a typescript type definition file.
+[Deprecated]: Specify a file that exports an ElectroDB Service or Entity and Electro CLI will automatically generate a typescript type definition file.

 Options:
   -o, --output <filepath>  Specify an output filepath for the generated type definition file.